RolandKoenig/RolandK.AvaloniaExtensions/README.md

  - Automatically set FluentThemeMode at startup to OS theme (on Windows)

 # Samples
+Here you find examples to most of the features of RolandK.AvaloniaExtensions.
+All of these features work for themselves and are self-contained.
+They have no dependencies to other features of RolandK.AvaloniaExtensions.

 ## DependencyInjection for Avalonia based on Microsft.Extensions.DependencyInjection
 First, add nuget package [RolandK.AvaloniaExtensions.DependencyInjection](https://www.nuget.org/packages/RolandK.AvaloniaExtensions.DependencyInjection)